hunter-land/socklib/readme.md

 	make install    #Build and install the library on the system
 	```
 	#### Windows
-	Navigate to the build folder and open the Visual Studio solution (you may need to open it as an administrator to install it).
+	Navigate to the build folder and open the Visual Studio solution (you may need to open it as an administrator to install the library).
 	In Visual Studio, right click the `install` target and select `build` to build and install the library.

-4. You may need to update your linker so it sees the newly installed library (`ldconfig` on Linux).
+4. You may need to update your linker cache so it sees the newly installed library (`ldconfig` on Linux).

 ## Example Usage
 Specific usage details are given in the documentation